Ottawa-health-experts-applaud-WHO-for-recognizing-compulsive-video-gaming-as-a-disorder | CBC News

 According to WHO, those affected show a pattern of behaviour characterized by "impaired control over gaming," with increasing priority given to video games despite negative consequences.

-Ottawa's medical officer of health said the UN health agency's designation gives the disorder much-needed greater profile.
+Ottawa's medical officer of health said the UN health agency's designation gives the disorder much-needed profile.

 "It's recognizing that the behaviour people engage in, in gaming, can reach the point where it's disordered, which means that it's affecting someone's ability to either maintain relationships, get to school, get to work, [maintain] finances," said Dr. Vera Etches.